thor-harsh/Project--Hadoop-40/README.md

 **5**: Columns = features<br></br>
 **6**: Rows = records<br></br>

-**What is Linear Regression**?<br></br>
+**What is Logistic Regression**?<br></br>
- Linear Regression is the supervised Machine Learning model in which the model finds the best fit linear line between the independent and dependent variable i.e it finds the linear relationship between the dependent and independent variable.<br></br>
+Logistic regression is a statistical method that is used for building machine learning models where the dependent variable is dichotomous: i.e. binary.
+Logistic regression is used to describe data and the relationship between one dependent variable and one or more independent variables.<br></br>

 **Important Note: Go through the cruise_ship_info.csv file before jumping to the code.**